Ganoderma applanatum: Uses

 A peculiarity of this fungus lies in its use as a drawing medium for artists.
 When the fresh white pore surface is rubbed or scratched with a sharp implement, dark brown tissue under the pores is revealed, resulting in visible lines and shading that become permanent once the fungus is dried.
-This practice is what gives the Ganoderma applanatum its common name.
+This practice is what gives G. applanatum its common name.

 G. applanatum is a medicinal farming crop that is used as a flavor enhancer in Asian cuisine.
-G. applanatum is non-digestible in its raw form, but is considered edible when cooked.
+G. applanatum is non-digestible in its raw form due to its toughness.
 Hot herbal soups, or fermentation in lemon acid with onion is a common use for cooking with G. applanatum slices as an umami flavor enhancer in fermented foods.
 G. applanatum can also be used in tea.